-Students enrolling in public schools in Texas shall be assessed, as necessary, for dyslexia and other related disorders at appropriate times (TEC §38.003 (a)).
+Students enrolling in public schools in Texas shall be assessed, as necessary, for dyslexia and related disorders at appropriate times (TEC §38.003 (a)).
 The appropriate time depends upon multiple factors including the student's reading performance; reading difficulties; poor response to supplemental, scientifically based reading instruction; teachers' input; and input from the parents or guardians.
-The appropriate time for assessing is early in a student's school career (19 TAC §74.28).
+Additionally, the appropriate time for assessing is early in a student's school career (19 TAC §74.28), the earlier the better.
 While earlier is better, students should be recommended for assessment for dyslexia even if the reading difficulties appear later in a student's school career.